Fear of the New Thing

 You can also send us your prayer requests

 Brooke Keith is the author of many books for children and a long time writer for many well-loved ministries around the world.
-She is a wife of one very amazing man and a mom to their five equally amazing kids.
-But most of all, Brooke is a girl head over heels for her Savior and finds His love far too wonderful to keep to herself.
-When Brooke is not busy searching for her toddlers missing shoe you can find her on her blog.
+Most of all, Brooke is a girl head over heels for her Savior and finds His love far too wonderful to keep to herself.

 Log in or create an account to post a comment.